benshine/tiles/README.md

 Most of the work is in the [board model](https://github.com/benshine/tiles/blob/master/app/models/board.rb) and the [front-end coffeescript](https://github.com/benshine/tiles/blob/master/app/assets/javascripts/boards.coffee)

+I serialized the tiles' current background color into a hidden input before saving them, and write the colors directly into inline styles when rendering the board on the server.

+I decided to store the tile colors as an array in a single column in the board table rather than having a separate Tile model class.
+The tiles don't need any behavior themselves, and if I stored them as separate objects I'd need to keep track of extra information: row and column, and which boards they are contained in.
+Using a single column in the boards table means that I don't have to keep track of row or column or board ownership; it's all implicit.

 The part of this that I am least happy with is how I scale the tiles to take the full width of their container.
 I do it like this: